St Petersburg Dialogues

-St Petersburg Dialogues: or Conversations on the Temporal Government of Providence (Les Soirées de Saint-Pétersbourg, ou Entretiens sur le Gouvernement Temporel de la Providence) is an 1821 book by the Savoyard diplomat and philosopher Joseph de Maistre.
+St Petersburg Dialogues: or Conversations on the Temporal Government of Providence (Les Soirées de Saint-Pétersbourg, ou Entretiens sur le Gouvernement Temporel de la Providence) is a 1821 book by the Savoyard diplomat and philosopher Joseph de Maistre.

 Summary

 In a series of dialogues, three characters, called the Count, the Senator and the Chevalier, meet in Saint Petersburg and explore a range of subjects related to theodicy, punishment and epistemology.
 The book argues that the continuous blood sacrifice of men is a constant and fundamental law in all of human life and society.

+A passage in the first dialogue attempts to explain the foundations of society by comparing executioners to the conventionally more honoured soldiers, maintaining that all society needs the final form of sovereignty that is provided by the executioner and which stops men ripping each other to pieces.